porech/caddy-maxmind-geolocation/README.md

 xcaddy build --with github.com/porech/caddy-maxmind-geolocation
 ```

+Please note that you will probably need Git installed to correctly build Caddy with this module.
+This is pretty unconvenient on Windows, but installing the package from https://git-scm.com/downloads/win should suffice.

 ## Requirements

 To be able to use this module you will need to have a Maxmind GeoLite2 database, that can be downloaded for free